 - When you are applying to extend your study permit you can also apply for your co-op work permit at the same time (if your program requires it).

-For more information about Study Permits, feel free to check out the Immigration Tutorial Videos page.
+For more information about Study Permits, feel free to check out the Immigration Application Resources and Tutorial Videos page.